rubensousa/Carioca/README.md

 # Carioca

-A collection of testing tools for Android and Kotlin that include flexible reporting capabilities
+A collection of testing tools for Android that include flexible reporting capabilities

+See the project website for more information: https://rubensousa.github.io/Carioca

 ## License